CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### Use Cases:

 #### CourseCreator
-Creates a course object, populated with information from the API information retrieved through APIWorker.
+Creates a Course object, populated with information from the API information retrieved through APIWorker.

 #### Scheduler
-Creates permutations of all possible schedules, and then passes them through filter classes that remove schedules.
+Creates permutations of all possible schedules, and then passes them through Filter classes that remove schedules.

+#### ScheduleImporter
+Parses information written in an ICS file and converts it into a Schedule object.

-#### ICSCreator
+#### ScheduleExporter
 Export schedule as a .ics file, that can be interpreted by the vast majority of calendar apps.

 #### Filter Subclasses